penguinpowernz/dpkg-git/README.md

 A Debian package to allow installing from a git repository with valid Debian control files.

+## What is this?

+This is a command that can build and/or install Debian from a git repository, local or remote.

+### Remote repos

+For remote repositories it will clone them into `/tmp/src` before running any operations.

+### Building repos

+When building a repo it will remove any files from the root directory (usually stuff like LICENCE or README files) and put them in `usr/doc/<package-name>`.
+It will of course remove all git files/folders before building.
+This is to ensure a clean root directory, while also allowing repos to contain README files in their for sites like Github and Bitbucket.

+When using `-b` the deb package will be dropped in the current directory, and when using `-i` it will be dropped into `/tmp/`.

 ## How to install

+It's not in a repo yet so run these commands:

 ```sh
 wget http://penguinpowernz.github.io/dpkg-git/dpkg-git_latest.deb;